-A number of guidance documents have subsequently been published, such as the Department of Health's Supporting Pupils at School with Medical Conditions.
-As a result, SCC is in the process of reviewing the Managing Children and Young People's Identified Health Needs guidance, with input from the LMC.
-However, until such time as updated guidance is issued, the LMC would recommend that practices continue to refer to SCC's current guidance and, as ever, bring any specific problems or concerns to the attention of the LMC via email to manager@sheffieldlmc.org.uk.
+In view of a number of guidance documents being issued since 2012, such as the Department of Health's Supporting Pupils at School with Medical Conditions, in 2021 SCC confirmed their intention to review subsequent publications with a view to the Managing Children and Young People's Identified Health Needs guidance being updated or replaced.

+As this review has been ongoing for a number of years, until such time as SCC issues updated guidance, the LMC would recommend that practices continue to refer to SCC's current guidance and, as ever, bring any specific problems or concerns to the attention of the LMC via manager@sheffieldlmc.org.uk.